Image palette extractor

 Can I use the extracted palette directly in a design system?

-Does the page include a demo palette?
+Does the page include a default image?